-As a young man, Tom McDermott enlisted in the United States Navy and served 6 years as a nuclear submariner aboard the USS Hyman G. Rickover (SSN 709).
-He served as a nuclear electrician and passed the strenuous U.S. Navy Dive School to become the ship's only diver.
-Tom received an honorable discharge and moved back to the place he called home: Hammond.
+Tom served six years in the United States Navy as a nuclear submariner aboard the USS Hyman G. Rickover (SSN 709) during the Persian Gulf War.
+He served as a nuclear electrician in the sub's reactor plant and passed the strenuous U.S. Navy Dive School to become the ship's only diver.

-After protecting his country during the Persian Gulf War, Tom attended Purdue-Calumet, earning high honors in Finance while working full-time.
+After the Navy, Tom attended Purdue Northwest, earning high honors in Finance while working full time.
 Law school took Tom to South Bend, where he attended the University of Notre Dame.
-After receiving his law degree, Tom returned to Northwest Indiana to open his own law practice.
+There, Tom worked in the school's Legal Aid office, providing legal services for the less fortunate.
+After receiving his law degree, Tom returned to Hammond to open his own law practice.

 The initiative that Mayor Tom is most proud of, however, is the award-winning Hammond College Bound Scholarship Program, which has provided full-tuition scholarships to thousands of Hammond's graduating seniors.
 This program has received national attention and has been twice awarded the U.S. Conference of Mayor's City Livability Award.

 Tom and his wife, Marissa, are proud parents to four children.
 Following 18 years of coaching youth baseball, Tom has recently turned to competing in triathlons.
 He is also a member of the St. John Bosco parish and numerous boards and community organizations.

 Tom McDermott brings to his office a combination of real-world experience and old-fashioned love for his roots.
 Together, these create a man who is bringing positive change to Hammond and who wants to bring positive change to Indiana.